Salman2301/wix-alert-component/README.md

   ![positions](/readmeDoc/position.gif)

   Setposition allows you choose any corner of the website to show your alert. for desktop by default set to `bottom-right` and avaiable position are as follows

-  1. top
-  2. left
-  3. right
-  4. bottom
-  5. top-left
+  1. top-left
-  6. top-right
+  2. top-right
-  7. bottom-left
+  3. bottom-left
-  8. bottom-right
+  4. bottom-right

   And for mobile
   1. top